Wolfcast/BrowserDetection/README.md

 BrowserDetection
 ================

-The [Wolfcast](http://wolfcast.com/) BrowserDetection PHP class facilitates the identification of the user's environment such as Web browser, version, platform or if it's a mobile device or not.
+The [Wolfcast](http://wolfcast.com/) BrowserDetection PHP class facilitates the identification of the user's environment such as Web browser, version, platform family, platform version or if it's a mobile device or not.

 This class will try to detect what the user is using from the `HTTP_USER_AGENT` string sent by the Web browser.
 A good way to use the class would be to gather user statistics or to report the browser and version used for informational purposes.
 A bad way to use the class would be to serve content based on the browser and version used. **Sites that rely on the user-agent string should be updated to modern techniques, such as feature detection, adaptive layout, and other modern practices.**